manuelbieh/react-book/ecosystem/routing.md

 ## Navigating different routes

-Once we've divided an application into different routes, we would also like to be able to link between these URLs.
+Once we've divided the application into different routes, we would also like to be able to link between these URLs.
 While we could easily use regular HTML anchors `<a href="...">...</a>`, this is not recommended.
 Each time such an anchor is used, we would trigger a "hard" page refresh in the browser.
 The page would be left **completely** and then be loaded again.

 In practice, we would ask for an HTML document which would in turn load CSS and the JavaScript containing our React application from the server again \(unless it is in the browser cache\).
 Doing this would mean that everything is re-initialized based on each new URL.
 Any state that might have been set globally previously would be reset.